 The fourth red flag is PRX-115 delay or weak differentiation.
 The uncontrolled gout opportunity is attractive, but the asset must show a compelling balance of urate reduction, durability, safety, immunogenicity management and dosing convenience.
 Topline data are expected in the second half of 2027, leaving a long wait.

 The fifth red flag is dilution complacency.
 PLX has no outstanding debt or warrants and did not use its ATM in Q1 2026, but it still has remaining ATM capacity.
-If pipeline spending rises or revenue disappoints, dilution risk could return.
+In addition, the stock incentive plan vote at the annual meeting adds a governance/dilution item to monitor.
+Equity compensation is normal, but shareholders should still track how share count evolves.

 The sixth red flag is geopolitical and operational risk.
 Protalix is based in Israel, and its own risk disclosures include potential disruption from regional conflict and broader global conditions.
 This does not invalidate the thesis, but it belongs in a serious risk review.